The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 Take a self-guided walking tour of Dublin’s Grafton quarter

-As we mentioned earlier Dublin is best explored on foot.
-After visiting Trinity library we recommend grabbing a coffee and taking a self-guided walking tour around Dublin’s Grafton quarter.
+As we mentioned earlier, Dublin is best explored on foot.
+After visiting Trinity library, we recommend grabbing a coffee and taking a self-guided walking tour around Dublin’s Grafton quarter.
 Stretching from the entrance of St. Stephen’s Green at Grafton Street to Nassau Street and over to Dawson Street, it is one of Dublin’s most popular shopping neighbourhoods.

-When it comes to experiencing Dublin city centre, the Grafton Quarter is a wealth of character and atmosphere that should be explored.
+When it comes to experiencing Dublin city centre, the Grafton Quarter has a wealth of character and atmosphere that should be explored.
 It comes to life during the day with buskers performing to passing crowds.
 Start by having a wander around the beautiful St. Stephen’s Green Park and don’t forget to have a browse around the beautiful St. Stephen’s Green Shopping Centre.

 St Stephen's Green in Dublin one of the best things to do on a 2 day Dublin itinerary